rjstelling/Swift-Gists/README.md

+# Swift Gists

-This is a continiously expanding list of GitHub Gists containing simple but useful Swift code.
+This is a continiously expanding list of GitHub Gists (and repos) containing simple but useful Swift code.
 Nothing here realy warrents a Framework or Library but can be copied and pasted.

-## Gists
+## Gists & Repositories

 ### [RegularExpressionValidation Property Wrapper](https://gist.github.com/rjstelling/649ff0e848af4e03f461386f4548b72d)